Handpan Sample Library (V2.1)

 Preview a few of the samples:

 When you purchase the PanSamples Pack, you'll be guided to download a "Live Pack" file.
 Open the Live Pack file, and it'll prompt you to choose a location for the Handpan2.1 Project folder.
 Then just open the .ALS file contained within the new Project folder, and start playing!

 To save the instrument to your User Library, simply click on the Handpan2.1 stem, and click the "Save" icon in the Handpan2.1 box.
 The instrument will save into your Live library, and you'll be able to use it in any future project by dragging the instrument onto a blank MIDI-Stem.

 If you'd like to play the instrument in real-time, use your laptop keyboard, or hook up a MIDI-piano to Ableton.

 I'm happy to provide this sample library to the Ableton community; for so many people, these samples might be the only way they can enjoy the Handpan, so I will do my best to offer support to users and answer any questions that come my way!

 Purchases are usually non-refundable; however, if you are extremely dissatisfied with the product, and you'd like to report a complaint or get your moolah back, just shoot me an email explaining the situation, and I'll do my very best to help you out to the extent of my abilities.
 I want every user to be happy and enjoy the beautiful sound of the Handpan!

 Q: What if I don't already have Ableton Live?

-A: Well, if you've got some money laying around, you can buy it here.
+A: Well, if you have some money laying around, you can buy it here.
 If not, you can still use my Sample Pack!
 Along with the Ableton Live Project file, I've included a folder with all the individual notes saved neatly as .wav files.
 You can use them to create your own sampler-device or drag them into your DAW of choice.